DOB: Approx. May 2015

 Best Dogs for Children

-You need to be ready for a lifelong companion to be a part of your family and are able to manage any unforeseen vet emergencies.
+You need to be ready for a lifelong companion who will be a part of your family and you are able to manage any unforeseen vet emergencies.

 There is a minimum adoption donation of $350.

-If you would like to adopt Charlie, please call Shona at 705-890-3587for more information on Charlie.
+If you would like more information on Charlie, please call Shona at 705-890-3587.
 Leave a message and she will return your call.

-If you want to meet Charlie to adopt, please fill out an adoption application.
+If you want to meet Charlie, please fill out an adoption application.